- Home - v3

 Subarea Planning

 In August 2022, the City began developing infrastructure and market analysis for the Lake Stevens Industrial Center.
-For more information click on the project link below.
+For more information, click on the project link below.

-Below are the common documents in the subarea planning as well as zoning and land use maps for the subareas.
+Below are the common documents in the subarea planning, as well as zoning and land use maps for the subareas.

-Note: Many of the documents on this page are large files and may take a while to load depending on the speed of your computer.
+Note: Many of the documents on this page are large files and may take a while to load, depending on the speed of your computer.

 Common Documents